 🍃 What is vegan pesto made of?

 Pesto is a bright green sauce made from chopped fresh herbs.
 Traditional pesto usually has parmesan cheese, but you can easily swap it out for nutritional yeast or vegan parmesan cheese.
 Basil is most commonly used, but you can use cilantro, kale, arugula, spinach, or a combo of any of them.

 - Basil - This is the primary herb in all pesto.
-You can also make pesto out of cilantro, parsley or spinach for alternative flavors.
+You can also make pesto out of cilantro, parsley, kale, or spinach for alternative flavors and extra nutrition.

 - Garlic - Give it flavor, however, you can omit or reduce it if you don't like it.